 Smoke inhalation is the initial cause of death in many animals.
 Survivors may further suffer from heat and smoke damage to the respiratory tract.
-Listen for animals with abnormal breathing or difficulty in breathing
+Listen for animals with abnormal breathing or difficulty in breathing and assist them.

-Pregnant animals may hide and seek a place to give birth - stress may trigger labour.
+Pregnant animals may hide and seek a place to give birth -stress may trigger labour.

-Working with the vet/famer if the mother is suffering, she can be put down and the young (if full term) can be delivered immediately by the vet/farmer Owners may want to try and save stud animals but they must get a veterinarian in to treat the animals.
+Working with the vet and or famer, if the mother is suffering she must be put down and the young (if full term) can be delivered immediately by the vet/farmer

+Owners may want to try and save stud animals but they must get a veterinarian in to treat the animals.
 Follow up to ensure animals are responding.
-If not, euthanasia is undertaken
+If not, the euthanasia must be undertaken.

-Ensure that surviving young, that have lost their mothers, are old enough to eat/drink by themselves or provision is made for bottle feeding
+Ensure that surviving young, which have lost their mothers, are old enough to eat/drink by themselves or provision is made for bottle feeding